Executive Team

 Ambassador

-Yasmine is currently a student at the University of Utah studying Biomedical Engineering with a minor in music.
-She is a Palestinian American who joined Emerald in hopes of bringing new perspectives into standardized conversations.
-She also hopes to encourage others to embrace their cultural differences.
+Yasmine is a student at the University of Utah studying Biomedical Engineering with a minor in music.
+She is a Palestinian American who joined Emerald in hopes of bringing new perspectives into standardized conversations and encouraging others to embrace their cultural differences.
 Yasmine finds great passion in music.
 She plays the cello in the university’s premiere orchestra, the Utah Philharmonia, and volunteers her time performing for retirement homes through her non-profit organization, Giving Bach.
 At the University of Utah, she is a research assistant for the Cardiovascular Pathomechanics Lab, which works to understand the connection between mechanics and cardiovascular disease progression.
-Yasmine is grateful for the Emerald Project for giving her the opportunity to be a voice for a community she cares deeply about.
+Yasmine is grateful to Emerald Project for giving her the opportunity to be a voice for a community she cares deeply about.

 • Tala Hammond